uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 ### Language rights

-In interpreting Aboriginal and Treaty rights under Section 35(1) of the Constitution Act, 1982, the Supreme Court of Canada has stressed the relation of those rights to the preservation of distinct Aboriginal cultures.[^88]
+In interpreting Aboriginal and Treaty rights under Section 35(1) of the _Constitution Act, 1982_, the Supreme Court of Canada has stressed the relation of those rights to the preservation of distinct Aboriginal cultures.[^88]
 The Commission concurs.
 The preservation of Aboriginal languages is essential and must be recognized as a right.